 What about the grooming table?
 Have you seen the latest models on the market?

 What do you do when you can’t find a table that effectively meets all the needs of your customers?
 You design it yourself and find a top notch manufacturer to build it for you.
-The new 3-n-1 table by Wag’n Tails was conceived, designed and developed by none other than our own Dina Perry, our company founder and the only person ever to be named “Groomer of the Century” by the pet grooming industry.
-The 3-n-1 is electric and has a lifting capacity of 450 pounds.
+The new Smart Table by Wag’n Tails was conceived, designed and developed by none other than our own Dina Perry, our company founder and the only person ever to be named “Groomer of the Century” by the pet grooming industry.
+The Wag'n Tails Smart Table is electric and has a lifting capacity of 300 pounds.
 It has a built in bridge that slides out to the tub, allowing you to walk the dog from the table to the tub and back without breaking your back.
 The table top rotates 360 degrees and locks into position so you get the right angle for that perfect scissor finish every time.
-It elevates to a height of 44” so you aren’t bending over to trim the feet of even the smallest pooch.
+It elevates to a height of 42” so you aren’t bending over to trim the feet of even the smallest pooch.
 The top is big enough for the large breeds without giving them a playground to run around on while you complete the groom.
-It also lowers to a height of 18” to allow those larger breeds easy access to the table without any lifting.
+It also lowers to a height of 16” to allow those larger breeds easy access to the table without any lifting.

 It is my hope that this answers why we did what we did in building the Endurance on the Sprinter chassis.
 As always, Wag’n Tails is about making the mobile groomer the very best products possible, backing up our quality with unrivaled warranties and offering unmatched customer service to ensure success.
 That will never change.
 Ever.